'Every time I think of rugby, I think of her'

 The occasion was made even more special by the presence of her family among the Llanelli crowd.

-"My mum just hugged me tight... and having my 87-year-old grandad here, it couldn't be more amazing," Lowri said.
+"My mum just hugged me tight... and having my 87-year-old grandad there, it couldn't be more amazing," Lowri said.

 She is now hopeful of gaining a place in Ioan Cunningham's Six Nations squad, with Wales beginning their tournament in Ireland on 26 March.